zeflash/SublimeLinter/README.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Following are notes specific to individual linters that you should be aware of:

-* **JavaScript** - If the "javascript_linter" setting is "jshint", this linter runs `jshint <http://jshint.org>`_ using JavaScriptCore on Mac OS X or node.js on other platforms, which can be downloaded from `the node.js site <http://nodejs.org/#download>`.
+* **JavaScript** - If the "javascript_linter" setting is "jshint" or "jslint", this linter runs `jshint <http://jshint.org>`_ (or `jslint <http://jslint.com>`_ respectively) using node.js, which can be downloaded from `the node.js site <http://nodejs.org/#download>`.
 After installation, if node cannot be found by SublimeLinter, you may have to set the path to node in the "sublimelinter\_executable\_map" setting.
 See "Configuring" below for info on SublimeLinter settings.
+If node.js is not installed on Mac OS X, JavaScriptCore will be used.

   If the "javascript_linter" setting is "gjslint", this linter runs the `closure linter (gjslint) <https://developers.google.com/closure/utilities/docs/linter_howto>`_.
 After installation, if gjslint cannot be found by SublimeLinter, you may have to set the path to gjslint in the "sublimelinter\_executable\_map" setting.

   You may want to modify the options passed to jshint or gjslint.
 This can be done globally or on a per-project basis by using the **jshint_options** or **gjslint_options** setting.
 Refer to the jshint.org site or run ``gjslint --help`` for more information on the configuration options available.

+* **CSS** - This linter runs `csslint <http://csslint.net>`_ similarly to "jshint" or "jslint" in the Javascript notes above.

+  You may modify the linting options via the **csslint_options** setting.
+Each option may also be set to "warning" to display them as warnings instead of errors.
+Refer to csslint.net for available options.

 * **ruby** - If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the ``sublimelinter_executable_map`` setting.
 See "Configuring" below for more info.